 While it may be tempting to totally chill out during pregnancy, experts recommend pregnant people incorporate regular exercise into their routine.
 It’s good for both baby and mama to keep everything moving and happy.
-For women experiencing healthy, normal pregnancies — and who have doctor clearance — the Centers for Disease Control and Prevention recommends about 150 minutes of aerobic activity weekly.
+For folks experiencing healthy, normal pregnancies — and who have doctor clearance — the Centers for Disease Control and Prevention recommends about 150 minutes of aerobic activity weekly.

 “By preparing your body for what you are going to do — not only the shifts that are going to happen during pregnancy — it can help keep you out of a lot of aches and pains,” Caitlin Ritt, founder and CEO of The Lotus Method and pre/postnatal exercise specialist tells SheKnows.
 “If you have the strength and endurance for [motherhood] you’re just going to have a much better recovery postpartum.”

-Whether you’re just getting started or you’re a fitness queen just getting used to working out for two, here are the top workouts recommended for pregnant women.
+Whether you’re just getting started or you’re a fitness queen just getting used to working out for two, here are the top workouts recommended for pregnant people.
 Always remember to chat with your doctor before introducing something super new and to check-in if you notice any changes!

 Generally, mamas want to turn to low impact workouts.
 That’s why swimming is a good option.
 “Swimming, water aerobics and water running are some of the best exercise options because they are easy on your joints, which are especially sensitive to injury during pregnancy,” says Kristina Pinto, developmental psychologist.